pnsaeta/p064/docs/DE-DE2.md

     y_events: None
 ~~~

-As you can see from res, the call to solve<sub>ivp</sub> completed successfully; it
+As you can see from res, the call to `solve_ivp` completed successfully; it
 required 14 evaluations of the function myderiv; and returned the time values at
-which we requested output by passing the keyword parameter t<sub>eval</sub> with a list
+which we requested output by passing the keyword parameter `t_eval` with a list
 (array) of time values, along with the computed values of 𝑦.
 We can get a sense
 of the errors that this “marvelous” routine computed for us with the following: